neuland/micro-frontends/README.md

     }
     window.customElements.define('blue-buy', BlueBuy);

-Do avoid duplication a `render()` method is introduced which is called from `constructor` and `attributeChangedCallback`.
+To avoid duplication a `render()` method is introduced which is called from `constructor` and `attributeChangedCallback`.
 This method collects needed data and innerHTML's the new markup.
 When deciding to go with a more sophisticated templating engine or framework inside the Custom Element, this is the place where its initialisation code would go.

 ### Browser Support